wolfbiter/kane-quneo-mixxx/README.md

 Click ok for success!

 ### II) Potentially Important files/folders
-#####1.
+#####1. diagrams
+Here are all the quick-reference .png images of this preset's control mappings the appropriate folder for Mixxx presets (according to my machine), then runs Mixxx.
+#####2. mixxx-controls
+This folder contains the two files (xml and js) necessary for mapping midi notes into Mixxx's controls.
+#####3.
 QuNeo Editor
 This folder has the factory presets for the QuNeo mappings, where I have modified several presets to output midi notes consistent with my settings for Mixxx controls.
 This folder also contains the windows executable "QuNeo Editor.exe", which is necessary for updating a given QuNeo's presets.
-#####2. mixxx-controls
-This folder contains the two files (xml and js) necessary for mapping midi notes into Mixxx's controls.
-#####3. dj
-This is a home-brewed script which places the relevant files from Mixxx Controls into the appropriate folder for Mixxx presets (according to my machine), then runs Mixxx.
-#####4. install-tools
-Custom scripts to export all the files necessary to install mixxx with my presets on a linux debian machine.

 ## Usage: